gardener/landscapercli/docs/reference/landscaper-cli_blueprints_render.md

-      --allow-plain-http                              allows the fallback to http if the oci registry does not support https --cc-config string                              path to the local concourse config file -c, --component-descriptor string                   Path to the local component descriptor -f, --file stringArray                              List of filepaths to value yaml files that define the imports -h, --help                                          help for render
+      --allow-plain-http                              allows the fallback to http if the oci registry does not support https --cc-config string                              path to the local concourse config file -c, --component-descriptor string                   Path to the local component descriptor -e, --export-templates string                       Path to the yaml file, defining the export templates -f, --file stringArray                              List of filepaths to value yaml files that define the imports -h, --help                                          help for render
       --insecure-skip-tls-verify                      If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure